 - Follow the objectives of the program and understand the program’s performance measures.

-- Collect and maintain program documentation.
+- Collect and maintain program documentation and data.

-- Enter data into HMIS daily.
+- Enter client data into HMIS weekly.

 - Be responsible for safety and proper use of cell phones and other equipment.